-The nutty flavor of fregola pairs beautifully with the tart-sweet bursts from the pomegranate arils in this recipe for a Simple Fregola Spinach Pomegranate Winter Salad.
+The nutty flavor of fregola pairs beautifully with the tart-sweet bursts from the pomegranate arils in this Spinach Pomegranate Salad recipe.
 Fresh, flavorful and so easy to make.

 Can anyone honestly say that they do not overspend when shopping at Costco?

 Don’t get me wrong.
 I love Costco.
 But despite my best intentions, and making “the list”, it is so easy to get carried away.
 I have friends that are no longer members because of this.

 Last week, I went to Costco -list in hand and eyes focused on the list.
 My mission was clear.
 Only buy what was on the list.

 Everything was going according to plan until I spotted them.

 I could not resist.

 I did not want to resist.
 Pomegranates are one of my favorite fruits.
 They are only in season from October to January, hence they are referred to as ” the jewel of winter”.
 So, it was now or never!

 If you would like to know more about pomegranates, I created a short video on How to Easily Remove Pomegranate Seeds.
 Just click on the link to view it.

 Pomegranate, the superfruit: A great source of Vitamin K, vitamin C, and fiber; not to mention folate, potassium and so much more.
 You really cannot go wrong with pomegranates.